snhackspace/snhack.github.com/README.md

 [markdown]: http://daringfireball.net/projects/markdown/basics
 [preview markdown]: http://daringfireball.net/projects/markdown/dingus

-Once your changes are accepted, an admin will need to generate the site using `rake deploy` before they become live.
+Once your changes are accepted, an admin will need to generate the site before they become live.